dstackai/dstack/docs/blog/posts/docker-inside-containers.md

 # Using Docker and Docker Compose inside GPU-enabled containers

 To run containers with `dstack`, you can use your own Docker image (or the default one) without a need to interact directly with Docker.
-However, some legacy code may require direct use of Docker or Docker Compose.
+However, some existing code may require direct use of Docker or Docker Compose.
 That's why, in our latest release, we've added this option.

 <div editor-title="examples/misc/docker-compose/task.dstack.yml">